 A quick quote: “be in it to win it”!

 As said earlier, the Carole Nash team will once again be pitching up at Stafford to meet, greet and quote.
 This year there’s even more to attract you to the company’s stand than the ever lovely calendar girls, and if you pop by for a quote, you’ll gain free entry to the Ultimate Biking Giveaway.
 Win it and you’ll bag a prize offering more than you can shake a proverbial stick at!
 Included in the prize package is a shiny Suzuki GSR750; a GP or SBK holiday for two; helmets and leathers; tickets to the UK’s top bike shows; monthly refreshment and goodies at the Ace Café; not forgetting a nippy Suzuki Alto SZ car and Carole Nash’s Six Wheel insurance to cover your prized two and four wheels.
-Remember, you don’t need to buy, just get a quote, to be in with a chance of winning!
+Remember, you don’t need to buy, just get a bike insurance quote, to be in with a chance of winning!

 * The 20th Carole Nash Classic Mechanics Show runs at Stafford County Show Ground, Staffordshire, ST18 0BD on Saturday 19th and Sunday 20th October.
 Day tickets cost just £12 on the gate, £11 for seniors and £4 for children.
 Weekend tickets cost £24, £22 and £8 respectively.
 Doors open 9am and close 5pm on both days.